Contemplating while you exercise is good for your body and your mind

 The winter months can be a difficult time for outdoor exercise, and many people lose their motivation.
 Cloudy days are common.
 Even when the sun is out, it’s low in the sky and sets early in the afternoon.
 The outdoors feels damp and cold.
 We have more incentive to curl up on the couch with a bright light and a book than to head outside.

 A snowy winter is often more enticing.
 The sun reflecting off the white snow gives a sense of brightness.
 The snow also offers new types of fun exercise not available any other time of the year.
-But, these winter activities will probably not be available until January.
+But they’re not for everybody.

 So how do we find the motivation to move during gloomy winter months?
 This may take some mental effort, but I have a few ideas.